termon/placement-handbook/src/pages/recruit/student.md

 - Logging placement applications made via Handshake or externally
 - Registering a placement offer and having it approved
 - Applying for exemption from placement
-- Managment of activities whilst on placement
+- Management of activities whilst on placement

 ## Login to Recruit